netsec-ethz/lightning-filter/docs/SCION.md

 # SCION

 ## Installation

 Some information to install SCION so that it can be run locally can be found online on the documentation website of Anapaya: https://scion.docs.anapaya.net/en/latest/build/setup.html

-The following instructions describe a rather minimal installation, which allows to run LightningFilter and its tests.
+The following instructions describe a relatively minimal installation, which allows running LightningFilter and its tests.

 ### Install Go:

 https://go.dev/doc/install

 On x86: